 6.39.1 Applicability to language

-The vulnerability as described in ISO/IEC 24772-1 subclause 6.39 applies to Ada.
+The vulnerability as described in ISO/IEC 24772-1 6.39 applies to Ada.
 For objects that are allocated from the heap without the use of reference counting, the memory leak vulnerability is possible in Ada.
 For objects that allocate from a storage pool, the vulnerability is present but is restricted to this single pool, which makes it easier to detect memory leaks by verification.
 Subpools can be used to further reduce the possibility for memory leaks.
 For objects of a controlled type that uses referencing counting and that are not part of a cyclic reference structure, the vulnerability does not exist.

 Ada ensures that objects designated by an access type declared in a nested scope are finalized when execution leaves the nested scope, however, it is implementation defined whether storage is reclaimed for this case.
 Associating an access type with a storage pool can ensure that the storage reclamation takes place.